DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

 #### Step 1: Create a destination bucket

-1. [Create a new S3 bucket][3] to store your inventory files.
+1. [Create an S3 bucket][201] to store your inventory files.
 This bucket acts as the central location for inventory reports.
 2. Create a prefix within the destination bucket.

 #### Step 2: Configure the bucket and integration role policies